Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 If you’re into hiking, the park offers a variety of trails, like the Wentworth Falls route or the Prince Henry Cliff Walk.

 Wildlife enthusiasts will find a lot to love, too.
-The park is home to kangaroos and wombats and many bird species.
+The park is home to kangaroos, wombats, and many bird species.

 For those interested in subterranean wonders, the nearby Jenolan Caves offer incredible limestone formations and guided tours.
 The area is also rich in Aboriginal heritage.
 Find ancient rock paintings and cultural walks that let you dive into Australia’s indigenous history.